abirdatta/b1-test/terraform/README.md

-# Terraform code to implement the aws design mentioned in b1-test-arch-diagram.jpg
+# Terraform code to implement the aws design

 Terraform version used - v0.12.12